 Pull out storage

 The beauty of pull out storage is that you can have more storage space without having the inconvenience of trying to access it by opening a cupboard door in a tight spot.
 You can literally pull out a narrow, vertical storage shelf and have easy access to the entire shelf without having dead space at the back of the cupboard.
+Here are some more bathroom storage ideas.

 If you don’t have space to hide your dirty washing basket, there are plenty of good looking options available online and in bathroom accessory stores.
 You can use them to store towels or laundry and slip them underneath the bathroom vanity or shelves so that they’re out of the way.